-This Ipoh itinerary covers Ipoh’s best attractions, street art, architecture and hawker food—plus tips on accommodation and how to travel from Kuala Lumpur to Ipoh.
+My Ipoh itinerary covers Ipoh’s best attractions, the top things to do in Ipoh including street art, architecture and hawker food – plus how to get from Kuala Lumpur to Ipoh.

 Occasionally when I travel, I have a sensation that’s closer to experiencing a moment in time and less like visiting a physical destination.
 Sight, smell, taste, sound and touch plus something else—a vibe, I suppose—combine to make a place feel all-encompassing.
 I become completely immersed.
 It’s like plunging into a different epoch rather than just ‘arriving’ at a new point on the map.

 The biggest city in Peninsular Malaysia’s central Perak state, Ipoh is one of the country’s best-girded secrets.
 Sultans, Brits, tin miners, tea barons, Chinese merchants, street artists and entrepreneurs have all left their mark on Ipoh.

 The city perfectly captures the multiculturalism and visible strata of history and custom that I so love about Malaysia, with an undercurrent of nostalgia and effortless old-school cool.

 In 2018, I spent a week wandering Ipoh’s streets, slinking in and out of cafes, sipping on white coffee and eating egg tarts.
 It was one of my top travel experiences of the year.
 This 3 days 2 nights Ipoh itinerary brings together everything I enjoyed most about the city, with a strong focus on food, architecture, culture and street art.

 I’ve also included some practical travel tips to help you make the most of your visit to Ipoh.

 In This Post:

 - Top things to do in Ipoh: Ipoh itinerary highlights